 For many people, owning a sauna feels like a bare necessity during the winter months!

-This recent sauna build is just steps from the owner’s historic New England homestead.
+This recent sauna build is just steps from the owner’s historic, New England homestead.
 Our saunas are designed to blend in with the home and environment.
-The classic details of this historic house are elegant rustic with dramatic rock outcroppings and a fire pit, making for a perfect gathering spot.Our wood-fired mobile saunas travel well and can be parked in beautiful placesScarlet by the lake ready for a cold plunge
+The classic details of this historic house are elegant rustic with dramatic rock outcroppings and a fire pit, making for a perfect gathering spot.Our wood-fired mobile saunas travel well and can be parked in beautiful places.Scarlet by the lake ready for a cold plunge

-Having a sauna at home is a life upgrade that is low-maintenance.
+Having a sauna at home is a low maintenance life upgrade.

-Our 5×8 ft Mobile Sauna parked in town with 100 gallon cold plunge tank.Interior of our larger mobile sauna.
-Our saunas can get as hot as you like with a large pile of rocks.
-We aim for 100°C / 212°F We build many mobile saunas in our shop in Ithaca, NY.
-Working in our 3000 square foot shop is more efficient than building on-site.Two sizes of mobile Saunas on display at our shop in Ithaca, NY
+Our 5’x8′ mobile sauna parked in town with 100 gal. cold plunge tank.Interior of our larger mobile sauna.
+With a large pile of rocks, our saunas can get as hot as you like.
+We aim for 212° F (100° C)We build many mobile saunas in our shop in Ithaca, NY.
+Working in our 3000 sq. ft. shop is more efficient than building on-site.Two sizes of mobile Saunas on display at our shop in Ithaca, NY

 We offer building plans for DIY sauna builders or your local builder for one-time usage only.
 Thanks to our valued sauna plan customers, and the growing popularity of DIY sauna building, we have taken the opportunity to launch our new & improved mobile sauna building plans!
-Our sauna plans are 50+ pages and include detailed notes, drawings, photos, and material lists for a wood-fired 5’x8’/6.5’x10′.
+Our sauna plans are fifty plus pages and include detailed notes, drawings, photos, and material lists for a wood-fired, 5’x8’/6.5’x10′ build.
 If you are thinking about purchasing our plans or building a sauna, we offer you an opportunity to build your own sauna using construction plans.
-Rob Licht has developed the best practices of sauna building with 30+ years of experience.
+Rob Licht has developed the best practices of sauna building with thirty plus years of experience.

-Stay posted on the latest Finnish-blue mobile sauna outings on Instagram @saunasbyrob and facebook @custom-saunas We’ll be using this one for pop-up and promotional events in the Finger Lakes region of New York State to share our saunas and promote sauna culture.
+Our Finnish-Blue Sauna is in the News: Read Our Story > Stay posted on the latest Finnish-blue mobile sauna outings on Instagram @saunasbyrob and facebook @custom-saunas We will use this sauna for pop-up and promotional events in the Finger Lakes region of New York State to showcase our saunas and promote sauna culture.

-Wood-Fired Mobile Sauna by Rob Licht Custom Saunas.
+Wood-fired mobile sauna by Rob Licht Custom Saunas.

-People traveled great distances and endured great hardships such as days of travel over log roads (which were literally made of logs placed side by side) to get to the heart of the Adirondacks.
-Once they arrived, they sought out the services of guides who did everything for them—transporting them in their guide boats, making camp, catching and cooking their meals.
+People traveled great distances and endured great hardships, such as days of travel over log roads (which were literally made of logs placed side by side) to get to the heart of the Adirondacks.
+Once they arrived, they sought out the services of guides, who did everything for them—transporting them in their guide boats, making camp, catching and cooking their meals.
 In essence, these early Glampers brought with them from the city every expectation of service they would get at the finest hotel.

 “The mountains call you, and the vales: The woods, the streams, and each ambrosial breeze that fans the ever-undulating sky.”